 After a few days, you will notice the mixture begin to bubble.
 It will also smell a bit like wine.
 The frothy stage will begin to subside and after 7 days, the sourdough is ready for breadmaking!

-Does making a sourdough starter sound like a lot of work?
+Does homemade sourdough starter sound like a lot of work?

 Ok, I’ll admit.
 Making a sourdough culture is not a fast process.
 Even though it doesn’t take a lot of hands on time, it takes a full week of waiting to let Mother Nature do her thing.
 And, sometimes, despite your best efforts, the sourdough starter fails and gets mold on it before the 7 days is up.

-If you would rather buy a sourdough starter to save time, I would recommend my friends at Cultures for Health that offer several different types at extremely reasonable prices.
-Find them here.
+If you would rather buy a sourdough starter to save time, I would recommend my friends at Cultures for Health.
+Several different types of sourdough at extremely reasonable prices are available.

 Sourdough Starter Storage

-If you need to go on vacation or take a break from breadmaking for awhile, this article on the proper way to store sourdough starter can help.
-Whether you need to put your starter on hiatus for a week, a month or even a full year, taking the proper precautions will save you having to make another starter from scratch later on.
+If you need to go on vacation or take a break from breadmaking for awhile, this article on the proper way to store homemade bread starter can help.
+Whether you need to put your starter on hiatus for a week, a month or even a full year, taking the proper precautions will save you from the process of having to make sourdough starter again later on.

 Ready To Make Sourdough Bread?

-This recipe for a no-knead sourdough loaf is simple and perfect for first-timers.
-Simply mix the ingredients together before you go to bed and in the morning, form into a rough round and bake for an hour!
+This recipe for no-knead sourdough is simple and perfect for first-timers.
+Simply mix the ingredients together before you go to bed.
+In the morning, form into a rough round and bake for an hour!
+What could be simpler?